FAIMS/flinders-gravestones/README.md

-gravestones2.0
+gravestones 2.5
 ==============

-For Flinders gravestones module FAIMS 2.0
+This module requires a version 2.5 server.